NAP Killzone Broadhead Review

 Cons:

-The main concerns surround the long aluminum ferrule, which can bend after impact and compromise durability.
+One primary concern centers around the long aluminum ferrule, which can bend after impact and compromise durability.

 First Impression

-NAP’s products are famous in part because of the razor sharpness of their tips.
+NAP’s products are famous in part because of the razor-sharpness of their tips.
 The cut-on-contact tip will easily slice your finger if you’re not careful handling it.
 Even the trophy tip will draw blood if you press your finger firmly against it.

 Sharp blades are critical for putting down game animals as quickly as possible.
 The Killzone blades are manufactured for maximum knockdown power.